ChilliCream/graphql-platform/website/src/docs/strawberryshake/get-started/index.md

   }
 }
 ```

-Edit the properties of GetSessions.graphql and set the build action for the graphql file to GraphQL compiler
+> If you are working with Visual Studio on Windows edit the properties of GetSessions.graphql and set the build action for the GraphQL file to GraphQL compiler.

 5. Compile your project.